How to make Word documents accessible

 Formatting

-- No text boxes
+- Don't include text boxes

 Visit our images accessibility page to find out how to decide if an image is informative or decorative, and how to mark images as decorative in Word.